modelcontextstandard/.github/profile/README.md

 <br>

 <sub>
 <b>Note:</b> While MCS takes a different approach, it builds on the groundwork laid by the MCP team.
-Their effort in structuring documentation and project layout has been instrumental and deeply appreciated while put the idea behind MCS online.
+Their effort in structuring documentation and project layout has been instrumental and deeply appreciated while putting the idea behind MCS online.
 Without MCP, the need for a standard like MCS might not have become so visible.
 </sub>